-Current Marketable Investment Securities - Trading
+Current Marketable Investment Securities

-We had an investment in non-marketable preferred shares of a non-public company, which was accounted for as a cost method investment and included in "Other investment securities" on our Condensed Consolidated Balance Sheets.
-During the three months ended September 30, 2017, our non-marketable preferred shares converted into common shares in conjunction with the issuer's initial public offering, and accordingly we classified the new securities to "Marketable investment securities" on our Condensed Consolidated Balance Sheets.
-We have elected to account for these common shares as trading securities with changes in fair value reported each period as unrealized gains or losses in "Other, net" within "Other Income (Expense)" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
-As of September 30, 2017, the fair value of our investment was approximately \$48 million, and we recognized a pre-tax unrealized gain of approximately \$40 million for the change in the fair value of the investment during the three months ended September 30, 2017, which was recorded in "Other, net" within "Other Income (Expense)."
+We had an investment in non-marketable preferred shares of a non-public company, which was received for no cash consideration and was previously accounted for as a cost method investment and included in "Other investment securities" on our Condensed Consolidated Balance Sheets.
+During the third quarter 2017, our non-marketable preferred shares converted into common shares in conjunction with the issuer's initial public offering, and accordingly we classified the new equity securities as "Marketable investment securities" on our Condensed Consolidated Balance Sheets.
+We previously elected to account for these common shares as trading securities with changes in fair value reported each period as unrealized gains or losses in "Other, net" within "Other Income (Expense)" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+Subsequent to the adoption of ASU 2016-01 during the first quarter 2018, all equity securities are carried at fair value, with changes in fair value recognized in "Other, net" within "Other Income (Expense)" on our Condensed Consolidated Statements of Derations and Comprehensive Income (Loss).
+Subsequent to the adoption of ASU 2016-01 during the first quarter 2018, all equity securities are carried at fair value, with changes in fair value recognized in "Other, net" within "Other Income (Expense)" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+See Note 2 for further information.